rabbitmq/rabbitmq-website/tutorials/tutorial-one-dotnet-stream.md

 The consumer will print the message it gets from the publisher via RabbitMQ.
 The consumer will keep running, waiting for messages, so try restarting the publisher several times.

+The stream-queues are different from traditional queues in that they are append-only logs of messages.
+So you can run the different consumers and they will always start from the first message.

 Time to move on to [part 2](./tutorial-two-dotnet-stream) and deal with a confirmation.